3 injured following overnight shooting outside Elizabeth City bar

 According to reports, officers responded to a call regarding a commotion in a parking lot outside Shadow’s Lounge in the 100 block of North Road St. around 1:30 am Sunday.

-When officers arrived at the scene, they noticed the commotion followed by several gunshot.
+When officers arrived at the scene, they noticed the commotion followed by several gunshots.

 Officials responded shortly after at the Sentara Albermale Medical Center for three gunshot victims in connection to the incident.